 - With advanced teams you can require that the 10 reps be completed consecutively, meaning the ball only crosses the net 10 times.
-With less advanced teams you can allow for faulty sequences where a team cannot execute a proper pass-set-hit, but keeps the rally going.
+With less advanced teams you can allow for faulty sequences where a team cannot execute a proper pass-set-hit, but keeps the rally going (a wash).
 In that case, you count the good pass-set-hits and don’t go back to zero unless the ball hits the floor.

 - Make sure to enforce that successful reps only count if there’s a dig, a clean set with hands, and a legitimately attacked ball (no soft swings).